 - Assess your healthcare costs and options.
 If you’re married, determine the difference in cost and benefits by choosing your spouse’s insurance over yours.
 Or does it make sense to separately carry health insurance?

-- Plan your food shopping in advance.
+- Plan your grocery shopping in advance.
 Set a budget and stick with it and keep an eye out for your favorite food when it goes on sale and stack up.

 5. Monitor your credit

-The best personal finance tips wouldn’t be complete without addressing your credit report and credit scores.
-Firstly, it’s important to monitor your credit and track your score to lessen the stress of any surprises.
+The best personal finance tips wouldn’t be complete without addressing your credit report and credit score.
+Firstly, it’s important to monitor your credit and track your score to lessen the stress.
 Secondly, having an accurate credit report ensures you’ll get the best terms and competitive rates.
 And lastly, keeping track of your credit score helps you eyeball any potential issues found in your credit report.